Accessible Education Services

 I served 4 years in the Marines with deployments to Iraq.
 I came back and am currently dealing with effects of PTS, anxiety, and depression - all disorders recognized by the Department of Veteran Affairs.
 And it's been a struggle for me over the last 12-15 years trying to readjust.
 I think what Brandman is doing with the outreach to veterans is so great.
 The proactive nature of the Office of Accessible Education and Counseling is something that is a model for not only schools but for the VA.

 ResourcesBrandman University is committed to ensuring all students have equal access to course materials.
-All resources are free of charge and available for students who are registered with the Office of Accessible Education and Counseling Services.
+All resources are free or low cost and available to students who are registered with the Office of Accessible Education.